openstack/tooz/doc/source/install.rst

 Python Versions
 ===============

-tooz is tested under Python 2.7 and 3.4.
+Tooz is tested under Python 2.7 and 3.4.

 .. _install-basic:

 Basic Installation
 ==================

-tooz should be installed into the same site-packages area where the application and extensions are installed (either a virtualenv or the global site-packages).
+Tooz should be installed into the same site-packages area where the application and extensions are installed (either a virtualenv or the global site-packages).
 You may need administrative privileges to do that.
 The easiest way to install it is using pip_::